 The foam pit of the stock market is a sell discipline, in my humble opinion.
 Putting any sell discipline in place before you jump can completely change the trajectory of investment returns.
 If you are not worried about breaking your neck you will be surprised how high numbers can fly.
 The foam pit of a portfolio is a large portion completely removed from harm’s way to begin with.

-When I wrote my first sell disciplines letter “How Do You Know When to Sell?” to my clients twenty years ago, it was from inside a Wall Street brokerage firm.
-I counted every single “Sell” rating on all stocks across all firm’s research departments.
+When I wrote my first sell disciplines letter “How Do You Know When to Sell?” to clients in 1998, it was from inside a Wall Street brokerage firm.
+I counted every single “Sell” rating on all stocks across all firms' research departments.
 They totaled less than 1% of the recommendations.
 So, I suggested the answer would never be subjective research (called other things a few years later by class action attorneys).
 The only disciplined way to know when to sell is to answer the question before you buy.

 For me, starting out, the rules would be simple.